kshtj24/Itsy-Bitsy-Projects/README.md

 #### 4bit Binary rep LEDs
 Raspberry pi based python code along with extended circuit to display 4 bit decimal integer to binary by using Light Emitting Diodes. ...(Working)

+#### Bluetooth-serial
+Python code to send data over bluetooth and read the data through the Serial input (RX pin) on raspberry pi.
+Also can check the serial communication by shorting RX and TX pins on RPi and running serial_read and serial_write scripts.

 #### Flask_Webapp
 Basic web application to demonstrate the usage to python with Flask framework for learning purposes only.